 I love all the different patterns she used!
 You can get creative with a white paint pen and just let your imagination run wild.
 And if you only have white eggs, feel free to use a different color of paint.

 The creative blogger behind Dream a Little Bigger is a truly talented watercolor artist.
 Although, these eggs technically aren’t a watercolor craft at all.
 They’re decorated with food coloring and Sharpie marker.
+These would be cute to use for an Easter egg hunt.

 If you’re artistically inclined, you’ve got to try your hand a painted watercolor Easter eggs.